yujunz/gitlab.com-runbooks/howto/chef-process-overview.md

 1. The Terrafom configuration defines the number, role, and configuration of virtual machines that will be built.
-1. When the Terraform configuration is applied in order to create a new VM, Chef metadata is also added to the instance along with a startup script that will run on each boot of the VM.
+1. When the Terraform configuration is applied in order to create a new VM, Chef metadata (such as the role, server URL, etc) is added to the instance along with a startup script that will run on each boot of the VM.
 1. The startup script installs the Chef client, retrieves a Chef key from the secure key management system, and boot-straps itself into Chef using the provided metadata.